Sarb1236/NYC-Yellow-Trip-Data-Analysis/Monthly_Agg_Analysis/compact_vendor_fact_doc.md

 # Compact Monthly Vendor Activity Table Documentation

-This documentation accompanies a Jupyter Notebook that processes NYC Yellow Taxi trip data and transforms it into a **space-efficient monthly summary** for each taxi vendor.
-This compact aggregation method significantly reduces storage and enhances query performance, particularly in distributed analytics systems like Microsoft Fabric.
+This project explores efficient data modeling and compression techniques for NYC Yellow Taxi trip data using PySpark on Microsoft Fabric.
+The goal is to reduce storage footprint and improve query performance while maintaining the ability to conduct granular day-level analysis.

 ## Overview: What the Code Does